4 Shocking Statistics About Women, Work & Money

 – Nora Ephron

-Yes, we all know that women make less than men.
-Even in 2020.
+Unfortunately, you know that women make less than men.
+Even in 2021.
 And women of color?
-Ugh, it’s so much lower.
+It’s even less still.
+So much less.
 For doing the same damn job.

-Boston Consulting Group, which surveyed more than 3,000 people in the US and Europe, found that working women currently spend an average of 15 hours a week more on unpaid domestic labor than men.
+1. Boston Consulting Group, which surveyed more than 3,000 people in the US and Europe, found that working women currently spend an average of 15 hours a week more on unpaid domestic labor than men.

-According to Payscale, women on average reach their peak earnings at age 44.
+2. According to Payscale, women on average reach their peak earnings at age 44.
 Men keep climbing for much longer and reach their peak earnings at 55.

-The latest data at Pitchbook showed that venture capital investment in all-female founding teams hit $3.3 billion in 2019, representing 2.8% of capital invested across the entire U.S. startup ecosystem this year.
+3. The latest data at Pitchbook showed that venture capital investment in all-female founding teams hit $3.3 billion in 2019, representing 2.8% of capital invested across the entire U.S. startup ecosystem this year.

-According to a New York City Department of Consumer Affairs study, products marketed specifically toward women cost on average 7% more than products marketed toward men.
+4. According to a New York City Department of Consumer Affairs study, products marketed specifically toward women cost on average 7% more than products marketed toward men.

 Ladies, sisters, gosh do I see you.

 I see you working hard, really freaking hard, for your clients, your employer, your community.
 While your responsibilities at home grow and grow.
 The cooking, the cleaning.
 The virtual schooling.
 The caretaking.
 The shopping for food, supplies, gifts.
 All the things.
-All within this year of pandemic.

 Dang, it is hard.